mautic/user-documentation/docs/configuration/settings.rst

 --------------

 When the processing of a message fails, the message is sent back to the queue for another try.
 You can adjust this behaviour in this section.
-See `https://symfony.com/doc/5.4/messenger.html#retries-failures <https://symfony.com/doc/5.4/messenger.html#retries-failures>`_ for more details.
+See :xref:`queue-retries-failures` for more details.

 The screenshot below shows the default values.